Your search found 21 image(s) of False Nettle, Wood Nettle and Stinging Nettle.

-Look for it in moist, nutrient-rich forests, esp abundant in cove forests in the Mountains & bottomlands in the Piedmont
+Habitat: Moist, nutrient-rich forests, seepage swamps, especially abundant in cove forests in the Mountains and bottomlands in the Piedmont

-Often forms the dominant herbaceous layer in rich cove forests by midsummer, per Wildflowers & Plant Communities of the Southern Appalachian Mountains and Piedmont.
+Often forms the dominant herbaceous layer in rich cove forests by midsummer, per Wildflowers & Plant Communities of the Southern Appalachian Mountains and Piedmont (Spira, 2011).

 Flowers in terminal & axillary panicles: the upper female, lower male, per Guide to the Wildflowers of SC, 1st ed.
 (Porcher & Rayner, 2001).

-Plants with stipitate-glandular trichomes as well as stinging trichomes, per Weakley's Flora.
+Plants with stipitate-glandular trichomes as well as stinging trichomes, per Weakley's Flora (2015).

 Staminate & pistillate flwrs in same panicle, or proximal panicles staminate, per Flora of North America.